mohamadrido/self-portofolio/README.md

    - 404 not found.
    - SEO tag.

-You can fork and use this theme from here, feel free to removing the footer credit.
-If you want to support me, you can just buy me a coffee to my <a href="https://paypal.me/mohamadrido">PayPal</a>.
+You can fork and use this concept, feel free to removing the footer credit.
+If you want to support me, you can buy me a coffee to my <a href="https://paypal.me/mohamadrido">PayPal</a>.

 ## Quick Start Guide